fragtion/lkv373a-v3-tx/README.md

   via `BasicUDPSink` in 1316-byte datagrams, with a ~1 ms keep-alive heartbeat so the link is never silent.

-A full technical report — firmware offsets, the disassembled SIT parser, the genlock loop, and the three real-transmitter captures that pinned the frame-rate model down — is in preparation and will accompany this repository.

 ---

 ## Credits